 Guess what?
 You can save hundreds of GBs by uninstalling these unused apps on your Mac.
 All you need to do is launch Finder and navigate to the Apps tab to sort your installed apps by their size.
 Choose which ones you don’t want and drag each one to the Trash icon.
-Empty Trash afterwards.
+Empty Trash afterward.

 Delete Temporary Files

 The temporary files on your Mac consist of cache and cookies.
-Cache is a file that your computer creates when you open a webpage or do a task on your system.
+The cache is a file that your computer creates when you open a webpage or do a task on your system.
 Cookies are the data that your web browser receives to customize your experience.
 When piled up, this data can take up a huge space on your Mac, making it slow.

 - Go to Finder > Go > Go to Folder

-- Enter ~/Library/Caches in the given field
+- Enter /Library/Caches in the given field

 - Delete the contents of this folder